 - 1. Increased the resilience of water supplies through continued partnerships with water agencies and identification of new water sources, reducing reliance on imported water. - Pursued partnership opportunities with the Antelope Valley-East Kern Water Agency (AVEK), WWD40's water wholesaler, for resilience projects in the Antelope Valley.
-A draft letter of intent was prepared for AVEK and Public Works to initiate a grants coordination effort for the South North Intertie Pipeline Phase II project, which would extend a critical pipeline and construct new groundwater production wells to improve water supply and reliability in the Antelope Valley. - 2.
+A draft letter of intent was prepared for AVEK and Public Works to initiate a grants coordination effort for the Antelope Valley Creeks Groundwater Recharge and South North Intertie Pipeline Phase II project, which would extend a critical pipeline and construct new groundwater production wells to improve water supply and reliability in the Antelope Valley. - 2.
 Public Works continues to implement its Asset Management Program for all Waterworks Districts, which utilizes a Geographic Information System (GIS) to track and map infrastructure (including information on the age, type of materials, condition of infrastructure, etc.) to best manage the infrastructure to its full useful life and help inform the development of Capital Improvement Programs (CIPs) for each District. - 3.
-Public Works continues implementation of its public education and outreach campaigns on water conservation and on reducing water waste, in addition to rebate and incentive programs.

-4. Public Works continues to monitor the financial health in each Waterworks District to determine if the current rate structure supports recommended maintenance and operations of Waterworks infrastructure as well as supports implementation of CIPs.
+Public Works continues implementation of its public education and outreach campaigns on water conservation and on reducing water waste, in addition to rebate and incentive programs. - 4.
+Public Works continues to monitor the financial health in each Waterworks District to determine if the current rate structure supports recommended maintenance and operations of Waterworks infrastructure as well as supports implementation of CIPs.
 Based on an in-depth analysis conducted on the Waterworks Districts' financial health, it was concluded that additional revenues will need to be secured in order to continue normal operations of the various Districts.
+A Cost of Service Analysis and Rate Study have been initiated and are anticipated to be completed by early 2025.